Overview

 Figure 13: Main drivers of the energy consumption variation in industry

-Source: ODYSSEEThe Intensive Energy Consumption Management System (SGCIE) which replaced the prior Regulation on Management of Energy Consumption, established an energy consumption management and monitoring system for companies and facilities with intensive energy consumption of energy (over 500 toe/year).
-Under this mandatory regulation energy intensive facilities were extended to SMEs, broadening the scope of the previous regulation.
+Source: ODYSSEEThe Energy Intensive Consumption Management System (EICMS), which replaced the previous Regulation on Energy Consumption Management in the industry sector, established a system for managing and monitoring energy consumption for companies and installations with intensive energy consumption (above 500 toe/year).
+Under this mandatory regulation, the definition of energy-intensive installations has been extended to non-SMEs, expanding the scope of the previous regulation.

 Table 4: Sample of policies and measures implemented in the industry sector